 There’s no shame in posting a photo of yourself out on a run, but definitely think about why you’re taking time out of your training and out of your day to do so (and what kind of modifications you make through filtering and cropping).
 “If you’re posting purely because you like the way you look or you’re seeking validation for how you look, consider skipping that post and seeking fulfillment through another aspect of your dynamic life,” she says.

 According to Kite, going for an Instagram-inspired run could also be affecting your performance.
 “When women are thinking about how their bodies look as they exercise, they perform worse,” she says.
 Studies suggest that girls who self-objectify perform worse athletically than those who don’t (unsurprisingly, that also translates to greater mental health risks like body shame, disordered eating, and depression).
-And research shows the same negative effects for intellectual tests.

 “The goal for women who are passionate about a practice like running should be to get the focus entirely off how you or anyone else looks in the act of running.
 Running isn’t intended to be beautiful.”
 Of course, that can be hard when we’ve been conditioned our whole lives to present ourselves a certain way.
-For some people, it may take a behavioral or mental health expert to really rewire that way of thinking (and there’s nothing wrong with that).
+For some people, it may take a behavioral or mental health expert to help rewire that way of thinking (and there’s nothing wrong with that).

 5. Turn the camera around, or put it away.